IBM-Cloud/vpc-tutorials/vpc-cockroachdb-mzr/readme.md

 - Create a configuration file to match your desired settings and place in a directory of your choice, the following properties must be set:

-    `resources_prefix`: a value that will be used when naming resources it is added to the value of the name properties with a -.
+    `resources_prefix`: a value that will be used when naming resources it is added to the value of the name properties with a `-`, i.e. cockroach-vsi-database-1.

-    `region`:  name of the region to create the resources.
+    `region`:  name of the region to create the resources, currently it can be a choice between `us-south`, `eu-de` or `jp-tok`.
+See [here](https://cloud.ibm.com/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-faqs#what-regions-are-available-) for more information.

-    `resource_group`: name of your resource group you will be creating the resources under (must exist prior to usage).
+    `resource_group`: name of your resource group you will be creating the resources under (must exist prior to usage), i.e. `default`

-    `ssh_keys`: Your existing ssh key(s) name for in region access to VSIs after creation, you must create at least one if you do not already have them.
+    `ssh_keys`: Existing SSH key name(s) for in region access to VSIs after creation, you must create at least one if you do not already have any.
+More information on creating SSH keys is available in the [product documentation](https://cloud.ibm.com/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-ssh-keys).

     Example version: